 The CDC recommends sanitizing pump parts once a day for extra germ protection.
 These are some situations when sanitizing is prudent:

 - Baby who has a weakened immune system

 Daily sanitizing is not necessary when pump parts are cleaned thoroughly after each use for a baby older than 3 months who is healthy (Source).

 Important: All breast pumps have parts that need to be replaced on a regular basis.
-If this is not done, it can compromise your lower milk production.
+If this is not done, it can compromise your milk production.
 Obviously, this is not an issue when you express milk with your hands.
 Your hands are always ready when you need them.

 SIDE NOTE: HOW OFTEN TO REPLACE BREAST PUMP PARTS?